AmartyaSingh97/Affirmations-App/README.md

 # Affirmations-App
-A simple android app for showing affirmation messages along with photos using recycler view.
+An android app for showing affirmation messages along with photos.
+Uses Recycler View.